liquiidio/deepreader/README.md

  - Elasticsearch (https://github.com/elastic/elasticsearch-net) (while storing highly compressed data while indexing full objects to reduce storage-consumption)

 to offer powerful ingestion layers and query-capabilites for the stored data.

+DeepReader uses a custom action-serializer which uses Runtime-generated but persisted Assemblies instead of ABI-files to increase serialization/deserialization-speed.

 Currently planned APIs are